 The building envelope acts as a thermal barrier.
 As such, it plays a vital role.
 It helps regulate interior temperatures.
 It also helps determine the amount of energy required to establish a comfortable indoor environment.

-The GPG program, in association with federal laboratories, has subjected the following technologies to real-world measurement and verification in GSA buildings.
-Links to published results are listed below.
+The GPG program, working with federal laboratories, has tested the following technologies in GSA buildings.
+Here are the published results, most recent on top.